SkylineCommunications/dataminer-docs/dataminer-overview/Support_Services/Overview_Support_Plans.md

 | **Professional service credits [included](#professional-service-credits-included)** | - | ✔ | ✔ |
 | **Technical resources**<br><sub> [docs.dataminer.services](https://docs.dataminer.services/), [dojo forum](https://community.dataminer.services/questions/), [free learning](https://community.dataminer.services/learning/)</sub> | ✔ | ✔ | ✔ |

+<sup>[1]</sup>Upgrades and Updates can be downloaded/deployed from dataminer.services.
+Please note that installing these on your system is not part of our support services.

-<sup>[1]</sup>Technical support and connector development and updates are charged per hour as [professional service credits](https://community.dataminer.services/service-credits/).
-Updates to the DataMiner core software are included.
+<sup>[2]</sup>Technical support and connector development and updates are charged per hour as [professional service credits](https://community.dataminer.services/service-credits/).
+Access to updates to the DataMiner core software is included.

 > [!NOTE]
 > While this section refers to support during business hours, you can also subscribe to the [out-of-business-hours support](xref:Overview_Out_Of_Business_Hours_Support) add-on to *Continuity* and *Evolve*.